 National Cyber Security Awareness Month

 No individual, business, or government entity is solely responsible for securing the Internet.
 Everyone has a role in securing their part of cyberspace, including the devices and networks they use.
 Individual actions have a collective impact and when we use the Internet safely, we make it more secure for everyone.
-If each of us does our part—implementing stronger security practices, raising community awareness, educating young people, training employees—together we will be a digital society safer and more resistant from attacks and more resilient if one occurs.
+If each of us does our part (implementing stronger security practices, raising community awareness, educating young people, training employees), together we will be a safer and more resilient digital society.